akosbrachna/gps_tracker/README.md

 In application/config/email.php file - the smtp provider should be set

-in project root folder in .htaccess file the base directory name may need to be changed:
+In the project root folder in the .htaccess file the base directory name may need to be changed:
 RewriteBase /gps_tracker/